 - 1. CRITICAL THINKING: Graduates will demonstrate a habit of the mind that is characterized by the comprehensive exploration of issues, ideas, and events, based upon the careful selection and evaluation of information used as evidence before accepting or formulating an opinion or conclusion. - 2.
 INTERPERSONAL COMMUNICATION SKILLS: Graduates will be able to interact with other people one-to-one and in groups by applying skills in conversation, listening, conflict resolution, collaboration, and consensus-building. - 3.
 KINGDOM MISSION: Graduates will be able to articulate God's mission in the world, the church's role within it, and their vocation as individual believers in light of God's kingdom as revealed through Jesus. - 4.
-RESPECT FOR CULTURAL DIVERSITY: Graduates will be able to understand, analyze, and appreciate the historical development of the knowledge, traditions, literature, values, and beliefs of human cultures around the world. - 5.
+CULTURAL HUMILITY: Graduates will be able to acknowledge their own and others' embeddedness in cultures and to evaluate and engage this embeddedness in relationship to the culture of the new humanity founded in Christ. - 5.
 SELF-UNDERSTANDING: Graduates will be able to recognize and evaluate their personality, strengths, weaknesses, and spiritual gifts in the context of their family of origin and life experiences. - 6.
 WRITTEN COMMUNICATION SKILLS: Graduates will be able to organize and present their conclusions, ideas, opinions, feelings, and beliefs to others in written form.